holepunchto/hypercore/README.md

   ongc: (session) => { ... }, // A callback called when the session is garbage collected
   notDownloadingLinger: 20000, // How many milliseconds to wait after downloading finishes keeping the connection open.
 Defaults to a random number between 20-40s
-  allowFork: true, // Enables updating core when it forks }
+  allowFork: true, // Enables updating core when it forks
+  manifest: undefined // Set the manifest when creating the hypercore.
+See Manifest section for more info }
 ```